-Scientology Cruise Ship Quarantined in St. Lucia Due to Measles Case
+Scientology Cruise Ship Quarantined In St. Lucia Due To Measles Case

 The ship is not being forbidden from leaving the island, however, and indeed some reports indicated that plans were underway for the vessel to leave St. Lucia Thursday night.

 Meanwhile, The Underground Bunker writer Tony Ortega claims to have heard from a passenger on the vessel.
 A Facebook user using the name Bernard Bonner wrote that everyone on board is fine and having a good time, calling the goings-on on the ship “business as usual.”
 He also disputes the claim that it’s a crew member who’s infected, but that it was a passenger.
-Ortega, for what it’s worth, points out that members of the Church of Scientology are loathe to say anything critical of the church, particularly in a public way such as through social media, so “Bernard Bonner’s” words should be taken with an appropriate amount of grains of salt.
+Ortega, for what it’s worth, points out that members of the Church of Scientology are loathe to say anything critical of the church, particularly in a public way such as through social media, so “Bernard Bonner’s” words should be taken with a grain of salt.

 In case you were wondering, the Church of Scientology actually does not advocate against vaccinations, as some religions do.
 Though the Church eschews psychiatry and psychiatry, its members are not forbidden from undergoing routine medical care, such as vaccinations.